nordic-rse/nordic-rse.github.io/content/events/2021-online-unconference/_index.md

 - *Workshop or [ReproHacks](https://reprohack.github.io/reprohack-hq/)* (only 3 hours in a day)
 - *Talks*: teach us something new
 - *On-going projects*: share with others something unfinished and almost working where you would like to get feedback on
-- *Something else*: something you would like to share with others that does not fit any of the previous points?
+- *Something else*: is there something you would like to share with others that does not fit any of the previous points?
 We are looking forward to hearing about it!

 ## How to contribute ideas